Guidance Note on Identification of Advertisements

 1.2 Payment

-The ASA’s definition of advertising does not necessarily require financial payment to be made to parties before content they broadcast or publish will be considered an advertisement.
-Other arrangements, such as the provision of free product to an independent third party in return for published content, may result in that published content being considered an advertisement by the ASA.
+The ASA’s definition of advertising does not necessarily require financial payment for the content to be considered an advertisement.
+Other arrangements, such as the provision of free products or services in return for published content, could meet the ASA definition of advertising.

 1.3 Influencers

-Native advertising is material which seeks to provide content generated by brands which does not look out of place in the habitat within which it is being viewed, heard or experienced.
+Native advertising is content generated by brands which does not look out of place where it is being viewed, heard or experienced.

-Advertisers should be aware that their efforts to make their advertising more engaging must not camouflage the fact that it is advertising.
+Advertisers’ efforts to make their advertising more engaging must not disguise the fact that it is advertising.
 Content provided by the advertiser must be clearly recognisable to an audience as advertising.

 Step 2.
-If the content is an Advertisement, is it appropriately identified to the relevant audiences?
+If the content is an advertisement, is it clearly identified to the audience?

-2.1 Assessing whether or not the advertisement is appropriately identified
+2.1 Assessing whether the advertisement is clearly identified

-If it is clear to that audience that the relevant content is advertiser controlled, then no further disclosures are required.
+If it is clear to the audience that it is advertising, then no further disclosures are required.

 • Where the content is placed